OSGeo/gdal/doc/source/development/rfc/rfc96_deferred_plugin_loading.rst

-One could imagine a further enhancement for out-of-tree plugins where they would be accompanied by a sidecar text file that would for example declare the information of GDALPluginDriverFeatures, as well as a limited implementation of the identify method as a regular expression.
+One could imagine a further enhancement for out-of-tree plugins where they would be accompanied by a sidecar text file that would for example declare the driver capabilities, as well as a limited implementation of the identify method as a regular expression.
 But that is out-of-scope of this RFC.